Lee Wulff is probably one of the most famous fly fishing personalities of our age and was responsible for developing many fly tying techniques.

 The Origins of the Royal Wulff

-The Royal Wulff was first designed by Lee Wulff, eminent fly fisherman throughout the 20th century.
+The Royal Wulff was first designed by Lee Wulff, an eminent fly fisherman throughout the 20th century.
 The Royal Coachman was one of the most popular flies at the time, but Wulff found that it wasn’t tough enough to stand up to rough water conditions.

 This inspired Wulff to create his own range of flies that were more durable and would last longer.
 He made several modifications to the Royal Coachman pattern to create the Royal Wulff.

 Lee went on to develop several different dry flies, including the White Wulff, the Grey Wulff, and the Black Wulff, but the Royal Wulff was by far the most popular.

 Wulff wanted to come up with dry flies with heavy hair wings, hackles, and tails so that they would have more buoyancy and stay afloat longer.
 He aimed to create durable dry flies that would attract trout, bass, and other fish in choppy, fast rivers.